North Carolina Secured Transactions Under Article 9 of the Uniform Commercial Code: Forms and Practice Manual

 Randall A. Underwood, Esquire, a Partner in the Greensboro office of Brooks Pierce, practices primarily in the fields of banking, debt and equity finance, and real estate.
 He earned his B.S. at the University of North Carolina at Chapel Hill and his J.D. at the University of Virginia.

-S. Leigh Rodenbough IV, Esquire, also a Partner in the Greensboro office of Brooks Pierce, practices in the fields of commercial and business tort litigation, commercial real estate, and mergers and acquisitions.
+S. Leigh "Bo" Rodenbough IV, Esquire, also a Partner in the Greensboro office of Brooks Pierce, practices in the fields of commercial and business tort litigation, commercial real estate, and mergers and acquisitions.
 He earned his B.A. at the University of North Carolina at Chapel Hill and his J.D. at the University of North Carolina (high honors, Order of the Coif).

 » View Full Table of Contents [PDF]